lukaspj/Torque3D-Tutorials/Git-Tutorial/Git-Tutorial.md

 ![](http://i.imgur.com/0HvgsUr.jpg)

 The dialog that then pops up will feature a title and a description.
 Here you should describe all the commits that your pull request involves!
 (If you only have 1 commit, copy-pasting the information from that commit will be fine) along with a "how to use" (or "how to replicate the bug this PullRequest fixes").
-Then you just press *"Send pull request"* and thats it!
+Then you just press *"Send pull request"* and that's it!
 Now you just have to wait untill the PullRequest is accepted/rejected and act accordingly.
 Be sure to be ready to help out if there is some issues with the PullRequest.
 **Make sure to checkout the guidelines below.**

 ## Important guidelines for contributing ##